-Devils Tower is a mystery in plain sight: a monolith rising 1,267 feet above the surrounding hills, the sheer rock column at the center of Wyoming’s Devils Tower National Monument for no apparent reason.
-No wonder Teddy Roosevelt declared it the country’s first national monument in 1906, and Steven Spielberg, some 70 years later, cast it as the ultimate alien landing pad in Close Encounters of the Third Kind.
+Devils Tower is a mystery in plain sight: a monolith rising 1,267 feet above the surrounding hills for no apparent reason.
+The sheer rock column is at the center of Wyoming’s Devils Tower National Monument—the country’s first, declared by Teddy Roosevelt in 1906.
+Some 70 years later, Steven Spielberg cast the landmark as the ultimate alien landing pad in Close Encounters of the Third Kind.
 Who knows whether doe-eyed extraterrestrials actually do flybys?
 For hikers, climbers, and geology lovers, a visit is still out of this world.

 Lost in Translation: The Lakota Sioux name for the formation, Mato Tipila—meaning “Bear Lodge”—was misinterpreted by an early translator as “Bad God’s Tower,” which morphed into the current moniker.